adjeri/quasar-todo-list-with-vuex/README.md

 # Quasar App (quasar-todo)

-A Quasar application for a todo list
+A Quasar application for a manage a todo list (add, edit, delete a task).
+It uses Vuex, reusable components, update & sync

 ## Install the dependencies
 ```bash